ametts/tweet-gnome-notify/README.md

-twitter-notify
+tweet-gnome-notify
 ==============

-Puts the most recent tweet in a Linux Notification when run
+Puts the most recent tweet in a Gnome Notification when run